tatianafrank/gtd-api/README.md

 To search, visit or send a get request to **/search/** followed by your query parameters
 example: http://104.131.99.148:8080/search/country=14

+This is just a small project I created to brush up on Node and Mongo.
+If anyone has any suggestions for things I can add/do to make it better/useful, please shoot me an email at tatianafrank at gmail.
+Thanks!

 **Query Paramaters**

 (Startyr/ Endyr)